 The biochemistry of body cells also plays a key role in infection.
 How do disease-causing viruses and bacteria manage to penetrate cells and hide from the immune system?
 Answers to questions such as these provide new approaches to the development of more effective treatments.

 Other fields of research in cell biochemistry are cell ageing and death, which are linked with cancer and degenerative diseases.

-Two of Tübingen’s collaborative research centers, "Immunotherapy: Molecular Basis and Clinical Application" and "Understanding and Overcoming Therapy Resistance of Solid Tumors" are additional parts of the major research area of cell biochemistry.
+Two of Tübingen’s collaborative research centers, "Immunotherapy: Molecular Basis and Clinical Application" and "The Bacterial Cell Wall" are parts of the major research area of cell biochemistry.

 In addition, the biochemistry of plant cells is one of the areas dealt with by the Center for Plant Molecular Biology (ZMBP).